 Gently touch your lips to theirs and get comfortable with lip to lip contact.
 Tentatively, slowly and lightly draw your tongue across the other person's lips.

 A perfect French kiss requires the use of your hands in addition to your lips.
 Suggestively caress your partner's body, wrap your hands around their waist and run your fingers through their hair.
 A sensual touch only emphasizes the passion and intimacy.

 If your partner lightly parts his or her lips, slowly explore their tongue in a light licking motion.
 You can also swirl your tongue along and around theirs.

 After lightly licking your partner's tongue, try lightly sucking on it, gently wrestling with it, and playfully tugging it with your tongue.
+A very gentle nibbling of your partner's bottom lip can add to the moment as well.
 Be sure not to bite though as it's the ultimate kiss killer.

 Spend a bit of time exploring other areas of your partner's mouth, such as lightly licking or gently tickling the roof of their mouth with your tongue.
 Another nice technique is to run your tongue along their teeth or bring your tongue out and again run it along their lips.

 Be sure not to pull away too quickly.
 You want to take your time and enjoy the kiss!
 When you do finally pull away, look your partner in the eyes again.
 A sensual caress after a French kiss is the perfect way to end.